binkley/homebrewery-files/witch.md

 The Mother Calling embodies protection, resilience, and the binding power of oaths.
 She heals with one hand and curses with the other, knowing that true guardianship sometimes demands sternness.
 In her presence, communities stand stronger, and her allies find courage drawn from her steady will.

 Playing a Mother Witch often means balancing nurture with discipline.
 You may restore vitality, shield allies from harm, or place geas and bindings on those who break their word.
-Your magic creates trust, but also obligation &mdash; making you a figure both of comfort and authority.
+Your magic creates trust, but also obligation&mdash;making you a figure both of comfort and authority.
 The Mother thrives in players who enjoy being the moral compass or anchor of their party.

 #### Level 3: Trusted Wisdom